 A Washington State wrongful death lawsuit is filed by a “personal representative” of the deceased person’s estate.
 This party is usually the same person who is the executor of the will, and is oftentimes (but not always) a surviving relative or someone who was close to the person who has passed away.
 Generally, the personal representative should be trustworthy and moral – they should not have conflicting interests and they should not have a criminal history.
 The person chosen should have the time, emotional well-being, and interest to take on this role.

 The personal representative has a number of important responsibilities, including finding and selecting a WA wrongful death attorney, discussing settlement figures, and making all important final decisions about the case (such as whether to settle or go to trial).

 In the case of a child under the age of 18 that has died, parents who regularly contributed to that child’s support can file a wrongful death claim.
-In cases where the parents of the deceased child were never married, or were divorced or separated, the parent who files a wrongful death claim must inform the other parent within 20 days so that they have the option of joining the claim.
+In cases where the parents of the deceased child were never married, or were divorced or separated, the parent who files a wrongful death claim must inform the other parent within 20 days of filing the claim so they have the option of joining the claim.

 We offer free, confidential consultations.
-To learn more about your case from an experienced Washington wrongful death attorney, call us today at (253) 946-0577 or contact us online to schedule an appointment.
+To learn more about your case from an experienced Washington wrongful death attorney, contact us today to schedule an appointment.